 Manchester City’s billionaire takeover had seen the club’s cross-town rivals emerge as a genuine threat, with a new-look City side going toe-to-toe with their greatest rivals in September 2009.

-The two teams exchanged six goals in a pulsating Manchester Derby clash, Craig Bellamy’s 90th-minute equaliser for City appearing to have rescued a dramatic point for the visitors.
+The two teams exchanged six goals in a pulsating Manchester Derby clash and Craig Bellamy’s 90th-minute equaliser appeared to have rescued a dramatic point for City.

-There was still time for one more twist in the tale however, as substitute Owen was freed in space by Ryan Giggs, before poking home a finish that prompted contrasting emotions of despair and elation amongst the Mancunian rivals.
+There was still time for one more twist in the tale however, as substitute Owen was freed in space by Ryan Giggs and poked home a finish that prompted contrasting emotions of despair and elation amongst the Mancunian rivals.

 A goal that needs no introduction.